This summer started off slow, then got decidedly cold and grumpy during the holidays and has only now come good with

 We found it best to place the chunks of fruit into our molds first and then fill around them.

-We got our ice pop molds from My Lil Pouch, or you can find them on Amazon (affiliate link) but you could use traditional icy-pole moulds too, or even plastic cups and icy-pole sticks, or ice cube trays and toothpicks for sticks would be fun too!
+You find these kinds of popsicle molds on Amazon but you could use traditional popsicle molds too, or even plastic cups and popsicle sticks, or ice cube trays and toothpicks for sticks would be fun too!

 This is a great cooking activity for the kids to do themselves, from start to finish, and a great way for them to explore flavours and learn how to write and tweak their own recipes.